anya2041/anya2041.github.io/_posts/2025-06-22-Living-in-the-end-times.md

 This post explores a question I’ve been wrestling with: *Is it ethical to have hope in the face of planetary crisis?* And if so, what kind of hope?

+---

+## The Emotional Landscape: From Climate Awareness to Climate Grief

+Unlike regular fear, eco-anxiety is diffuse and existential.
+It’s not just *what will happen to me?*—it’s *what will happen to us all?*

+Psychologists increasingly recognize *climate grief* as a legitimate emotional response.
+This grief doesn’t follow linear stages.
+It loops through helplessness, rage, guilt, and sometimes—numbness.

+But as with all grief, we must ask: where do we go from here?